 - When your opponent has better material than you, you have to target more than one of your opponent’s most valuable pieces at the same time.
 I have written two articles about the pin in chess and the double attack that will help you understand and execute what I mean.
 The concept is that your opponent cannot protect two pieces at the same time and you will capture one of them.

 I hope that this article was helpful to you.
-If you liked the article, please share it with your friends and comment what you liked.
-Enjoy playing chess.
+If you liked the article, please share it with your friends and comment on what you liked.
+Enjoy chess.